ziad-rima/Social-Links-Profile/README.md

 export default HomeSocials
 ```
 It might look not very practical at first, but in fact, it is practical when working with larger projects, it'd help maintaining an organized structure.

+Since I'm using `react` and `vite` for this project, I ran the command `npm run build` which created the `dist` folder containing the optimized files for deployment.
 ### Built with

 - Semantic HTML5 markup